-As a youngster, you were so sure of your dream job by continually telling people: ‘I want to be a famous singer and make lots of money’.
-Now you’re older and hopefully a little wiser, that dream of performing on stages seems a little out of reach — mainly because you sound like a drowning cat when you sing.
+When you were a kid, you probably fantasized about becoming a famous singer and making lots of money along the way.
+But now that you’re a little older, and hopefully a little wiser, that dream of touring the world and performing on stage might seem a little out of reach — mainly because you sound like a drowning cat when you sing.

-Evidently, not all our childhood aspirations are realistic but looking over what you wanted to be as a child might uncover other positions that you wouldn’t have considered.
+Evidently, not all our childhood aspirations are realistic, but looking over what you wanted to be as a child might uncover other careers that you wouldn’t have otherwise considered.

 If you wanted to be a TV presenter, for example, but suck at public speaking, you could think of alternative routes in that field.
 If you don’t have a degree in media and broadcasting, you could apply to be a runner for TV shows and work your way up the ranks.
-As the saying goes: if there’s a will, there’s a way!
+After all, where there’s a will, there’s a way!

 Are you an introvert or an extrovert?
 Do you like to work with people or are you a lone ranger?
-It’s important to discover what you are truly like as this will help you identify which roles best suit your interests.
+It’s important to discover what you’re truly like as a person, as this will help you identify which roles best suit your interests.

-A good start would be to take a number of different personality tests which will give a list of ideal career paths that suit your character traits.
+A good start would be to take a personality test, which will give a list of ideal career paths that suit your characteristics and personality traits.
 Even if the suggested jobs aren’t really ones you’re interested in, they will help you narrow down the route that you actually want to take.

 What do you want to accomplish through your job?
 Do you want to create innovative products that will change people’s lives?
 Do you want to write informative news pieces?
-Do you want to entertain people with your comical skills?
-Or even help people in need and work for a charity?
+Do you want to entertain people with your comical skills, or perhaps help people in need and work for a charity?
 Whatever it is, be sure to discover what your purpose in life is and find a job that helps you share those values.

 If you admire a job your friend does and wish that you too could do something related, you should probably research the industry and figure out what steps you need to take to have a similar job.
 In order to find out if it would be your dream job, connect with people in that industry and have informal interviews.

-A large paycheque will make you happy for a few months but that phase will soon fizzle out and you’ll be left in a depressive rut, going to work just to get a salary at the end of the month.
+A large paycheck will make you happy for a few months, but that phase will soon fizzle out and you’ll be left in a depressive rut, going to work just to get a salary at the end of the month.

 Having said that, it’s important to figure out how much money you need to live on and what kind of jobs can give you that income.
 This will help you narrow down your job search to find the right career.